RTIInternational/researchnet/documentation/docs/index.md

 ![research](images/bulb-logo-sm1.png )

-ResearchNet is an online platform designed to empower medical researchers to use Apple's ResearchKit to enroll participants and conduct studies.
+ResearchNet is a flexible, cloud-enabled back-end for Computer Assisted Self Interview (CASI) systems.

-For the medical researcher, this platform provides a secure mechanism for managing enrollment, processing consent, and collecting the survey data.
+For the survey researcher, this platform provides a secure mechanism for managing enrollment, processing consent, and collecting the survey data.

-Under the hood, ResearchNet is comprised of three software components:  a set of REST APIs for developers, a software development kit (SDK) for IOS,  and a simple dashboard for monitoring the study progress.
+Under the hood, ResearchNet is comprised of three software components:  a set of REST APIs for developers, a software development kit (SDK) supporting IOS, and a simple dashboard for monitoring the study progress.